| The charade of education reform

 at best.
 But the education establishment will still be there doing what it does

+best – dumbing down the American people.
 The system is rotten to the core and has to be done away with.
 It can't be saved

 by more money because the education establishment will not change its philosophy,

+which is the obstacle to the needed changes.
 For example, the present configuration of the classroom based on "progressive"

 ideology is chaotic and totally non-conducive to intellectual or academic achievement.